Types of Degrees Sacred Music Majors Are Getting

 Master’s Degree Starting Salary

 It is possible that some of these people may have taken positions that were not related to sacred music.

 Salaries According to BLS

 Sacred Music majors often go into careers where salaries can range from $59,790 to $82,420 (25th to 75th percentile).
-This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.
+This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.